 How do you use social media and blogging to promote your work?

 Because of early success and some major retailers (Anthropology and Madewell) we have not had to do a great deal of advertising or marketing until this year.
 I have always worked with bloggers (with decent results) and we have done a little adverting on Instagram and Facebook off and on over the years.
 I have expanded use of both IG & FB this year in an effort to attract new customers.
-We are very excited to be a part of IAMTHELAB and think this will be a great resource for us.

 Where do you see your shop/project going?